Method-Security/webscan/docs/docs/routecapture.md

 The `webscan routecapture` command all web routes and URLs from a specified target.
 It uses the same underlying techniques that `pagecapture` uses to render HTML.

+Routes are extracted from the rendered HTML, inline scripts, linked scripts, and inspecting network requests made (when using Browser mode).

 ## Usage

 ```bash